Business Rules for Software as a Service

 RP-SAAS-1: Integrate with CMSNet

-Projects using clouds should integrate with CMSNet to reach other CMS processing centers and transfer data securely.
+Projects using clouds should integrate with CMSNet to reach other CMS processing environments and transfer data securely.

 Rationale:

-CMSNet is a secure transport between most CMS data centers.
+CMSNet is a secure transport between most CMS data centers and cloud enclaves.
 Using CMSNet reduces the possibility that data could be intercepted during transit because, in addition to using encryption, CMSNet is a private network with limited access.

 RP-SAAS-2: Comply with CMS Defense-in-Depth Architecture